Creating Synergy between Roles and Goals

 For example, in one quarter when pipeline development became a top priority, the operations associate shifted to a TOD focused on sales and marketing, driving and monitoring both inbound and outbound efforts.

 Most new OKRs line up with an existing TOD.
-Christine Campbell, HumanFirst’s chief of staff, is an example.
+Christine Campbell, HumanFirst’s former Chief of Staff, is an example.
 “As we start executing on what we have planned for the quarter, we see where the team needs more support to get something over the line,” she says.
-“In a generalist Tour of Duty like chief of staff, I can flex and do whatever our existing team doesn’t have the bandwidth to do.”
+“In a generalist Tour of Duty like Chief of Staff, I can flex and do whatever our existing team doesn’t have the bandwidth to do.”

 For HumanFirst, TODs and OKRs are just better together.
-“Every teammate has a job description and a Tour of Duty,” says Coravos.
+“Every teammate has a job description and a Tour of Duty,” Coravos says.
 And every Tour of Duty is linked to OKRs.
-While they are related, Coravos bases compensation on how individuals fulfill overall roles and responsibilities.
+Coravos bases compensation on how individuals fulfill overall roles and responsibilities.
 OKRs reflect an individual’s alignment with team outcomes.
-But it’s the combination of OKRs and Tours of Duty that allows employees to grow and change while remaining focused on the organization’s priorities as they fluctuate.
+But it’s the combination of OKRs and Tours of Duty that allows employees to grow and change while remaining focused on the organization’s priorities even as they fluctuate.

-“In a startup, nobody will have the same role a year from now,” says Coravos, “but people deserve to know what they are doing (and why) and have a voice in pursuing a role that works for them.”
+“In a startup, nobody will have the same role a year from now,” Coravos says, “but people deserve to know what they are doing [and why], and have a voice in pursuing a role that works for them.”

 Up Next